flenniken/collections/readme.md

 You go back to the index page by scrolling to the bottom and tapping the index icon.

-Tapping a thumbnail shows the full size photo on the image page.
+Tapping a camera icon shows the full size photo on the image page.
+Tapping the index icon takes you to the index page.

 [⬇ ────────](#Contents)